Guide

 Other devices

-For watches without direct push support (older Garmin models, COROS, Polar, Suunto), you can export individual workouts as FIT files and load them manually, or use the respective manufacturer's app if it supports structured import.
+For devices without direct push support (for example, many Polar watches), you can export individual workouts as FIT files and load them manually, or use the manufacturer's app if it supports structured import.

 Connect your Intervals.icu account to STAS